 Before anyone can be more flexible, they need to know what they want, have a clear vision of their goal, and pay attention to their emotions.
 For a manager to be more flexible as a leader, the individual must understand themselves, other people leading in the same company, and followers or those who will follow them.

 Leaders can sometimes be too caught up in the day-to-day challenges they face in their work.
-They can take on too much and sometimes even overlook the opportunities that lie ahead.
+They can take on too much and sometimes even overlook the opportunities ahead.
 Being aware of prior experiences is essential to prevent mistakes from being repeated.
 It also helps leaders remember what they have accomplished and how much hard work and perseverance it requires to accomplish anything worthwhile.
 Flexibility is about being mindful.

 Successful leaders are problem solvers who are capable of solving others’ problems.
 Rather than being the person who can’t solve a problem independently, they are the ones who others will call upon when they can’t figure out how to solve a problem themselves.
 The ability to approach a problem with an even-keeled head and to be able to stay calm amid frustration is critical for success as a leader.